mnz1988/stable-diffusion-guide/README.md

    On the first tab, **txt2img**, you'll be making most of your images.
 This is where you'll find your *prompt* and *negative prompt*.
    Stable Diffusion is not like Midjourney or other popular image generation software, you can't just ask it what you want and get a good image.
 You have to be specific. *Very* specific.
-   I will show you an example of a prompt and negative prompt:
+   Most people have found a prompt that works for them and they swear by it.
+I will show you my own personal example of a prompt and negative prompt:

    * Anime
       * `2d, masterpiece, best quality, anime, highly detailed face, highly detailed eyes, highly detailed background, perfect lighting`